Blog·Manual

 Why conditioning matters

-• loses most of the strong raw jute smell caused by JBO (Jute Batching Oil), the industrial oil used during fiber processing
+Properly treated rope feels smoother and more pleasant on the body, sheds less loose fiber, handles more predictably, and lasts longer.
+It also loses most of the strong raw jute smell caused by JBO (Jute Batching Oil), the industrial oil used during fiber processing.

-Skipping this process often leads to rope that burns the skin, sheds excessively, or behaves inconsistently under tension.
+Skipping this process often leads to rope that burns the skin, sheds excessively, smells strongly of raw jute oil, or behaves inconsistently under tension.

 What you’ll need